 AMEX or American Express Company is best known for its credit cards, charge cards, and traveler’s cheques.
 Founded in 1850, it accounted for about 23% of the total volume of credit card transactions in the US in 2016.
 AMEX was the first company to issues embossed plastic cards in 1959.
+Like all card brands, the CVV is on the back of the card.

 Today, credit cards are part and parcel of our routine lives.
 But have you minutely observed your credit cards, particularly AMEX cards, and wondered about what AMEX CVV is, why we need it, where to locate it, and so on?
 Let us delve deeper.